 The sons of William Penn, by special order, granted permission to establish a town West of the Susquehanna River along the Codorus Creek.
-The land was surveyed in 1739 and a settlement established.
+The land was surveyed in 1739, and a settlement was established.
 When 23 lots were taken up in November of 1741.
 Division of a portion of Lancaster County in 1749 established the county of York.
-The Sheriff of Lancaster County was the first law enforcement official to serve the town of York, from 1741 until 1749.
-The High Constable, his assistant and a Watchman provided for law enforcement to the community for years thereafter.
-Authorized by an act of legislature, York became a Borough in 1787.
-The earliest roots of the York City Police Department can be found in a hard written record of town meeting help on the 24th day of February 1798.
-An ordinance, passed at this meeting, taxed the Borough’s freeholder’s (free men) real and personal estates a sum not to exceed one hundred and fifty dollars.
-The taxes collected would be applied for the support of the Police Department.
+The Sheriff of Lancaster County was the first law enforcement official to serve the town of York from 1741 until 1749.
+The High Constable, his assistant, and a Watchman provided for law enforcement to the community for years after that.
+Authorized by an act of the legislature, York became a Borough in 1787.
+The earliest roots of the York City Police Department can be found in a handwritten record of a town meeting held on the 24th day of February, 1798.
+An ordinance passed at this meeting taxed the Borough’s freeholder’s (free men) real and personal estates a sum not to exceed one hundred and fifty dollars.
+The taxes collected would be applied to the support of the Police Department.

 York became a city of the third class in 1887.
-Prior to this time, the police dressed in a three-piece suit and bowler hat typical of that period.
+Before this time, the police dressed in a three-piece suit and bowler hat typical of that period.
 The badge of their office was worn on the coat lapel, and a number wreath was worn on their hats.
 When a uniform was adopted, it was the one most frequently associated with the early police officer, the “Keystone Cops” style.
-This uniform was worn until approximately 1910, when a more modern style was adopted.
+This uniform was worn until approximately 1910 when a more modern style was adopted.

-Before the installation of a call box system in 1904, officers in their districts were summoned by a flashlights system.
-Lights were place on poles at intersections within their districts.
-These lights were controlled from City Hall, and the officer would respond to an area of trouble, according to the light flashing in his district.
-Prisoners were walked to the police station by the arresting officer until 1895, when a combination of horses from one of the fire companies, and each time a prisoner was transported the fire company providing the horse would receive $0.50 of any fine levied against the prisoner.
-Later officers transported prisoners on the trolleys and in taxicabs.
+Before the installation of a call box system in 1904, officers in their districts were summoned by a flashlight system.
+Lights were placed on poles at intersections within their districts.
+These lights were controlled from City Hall, and the officer would respond to an area of trouble according to the light flashing in his district.
+Prisoners were walked to the police station by the arresting officer until 1895, when a combination of horses from one of the fire companies, and each time a prisoner was transported, the fire company providing the horse would receive $0.50 of any fine levied against the prisoner.
+Later officers transported prisoners on trolleys and in taxicabs.
 The first motorized vehicle purchased by the police department was a motorcycle in 1911.
 The first cars for use by the police department were purchased in 1935, and police radios followed in 1937.

-Today, York is a highly industrialized community, with a diverse multi-cultural population of over 43,000 residents.
-A modern York City Police Department with 97 sworn officers patrols the five and one half square miles of the city and responds to over 62,000 calls for service each year.
-A combination of traditional policing methods and Community Oriented Policing has created a “working together partnership” between the community and the police department.
-This partnership provides a vehicle for residents to voice concerns in their neighborhoods, and take an active role in improving the quality of life where they live.
+Today, York is a highly industrialized community with a diverse, multicultural population of over 43,000 residents.
+A modern York City Police Department with 97 sworn officers patrols the five- and one-half square miles of the city and responds to over 62,000 calls for service each year.
+Combining traditional policing methods and Community Oriented Policing has created a “working together partnership” between the community and the police department.
+This partnership provides a vehicle for residents to voice concerns in their neighborhoods and take an active role in improving the quality of life where they live.